ochafik/optimized-loops-macros/README.md

     git checkout git://github.com/ochafik/optimized-loops-macros.git
     cd optimized-loops-macros

-And run the test with:
+And run the tests with:

     sbt ~test

-Cases for all the variants of `start to_/until_ end [by step]` are tested, with positive and negative steps.
+(cases for all the variants of `start to_/until_ end [by step]` are tested, with positive and negative steps)

 ### Build / publish locally

+I haven't published `scala-inlinable` to the [Sonatype OSS Repository](https://oss.sonatype.org/) yet, so if you want to use it you'll have to deploy it locally:

     sbt publish-local

 ### Usage example

-First, make sure to have built locally and run `sbt publish-local` (see above).
+First, make sure to have published `scala-inlinable` locally (see above).

 Create `build.sbt` as follows: